-The Contractor is required to submit an apprentice utilization plan, using the application available at: https://remoteapps.wsdot.wa.gov/Construction/Training/Apprenticeship/, to the Project Engineer within 30 days of execution of the contract.
-This plan is not submitted for approval; but to inform the Project Engineer as to how the Contractor will attain the utilization requirement.
-The intent of the plan is to provide the Project Engineer with enough information to track the Contractor's progress in the utilization requirements.
-If the plan indicates that the Contractor will not attain the requirement, a revised plan should be requested and/or the Contractor should be notified that "Good Faith" documentation will be required, by the physical completion date as specified.
+The Contractor is required to submit an apprentice utilization plan, using the template in the Apprentice Utilization Reporting application available at: https://remoteapps.wsdot.wa.gov/Construction/Training/Apprenticeship, to the Project Engineer within 30 days of execution of the contract.
+This plan is not submitted for approval; but to inform the Project Engineer how the Contractor will attain the utilization requirement.
+The intent of the plan is to provide the Project Engineer with enough information to track the Contractor's progress in meeting the utilization requirements.
+If the plan indicates that the Contractor will not attain the apprentice utilization requirements, then Contractor must submit "Good Faith Effort" (GFE) documentation to the Engineer for review and comment with their Apprentice Utilization Plan.
+The GFE shall be sent to the Engineer and also uploaded to the electronic reporting application.
+It is expected that the Contractor shall actively seek out opportunities to meet the Apprentice Utilization Requirement during the construction Work even though a GFE was with the Apprentice Utilization Plan.